lawrennd/snippets/_physics/includes/linearisation-general-vs-equilibrium.md

 - Constant drift $F(\boldsymbol{\theta}_0)$ carries the system along the flow
 - Linear corrections $M\delta\boldsymbol{\theta}$ describe how nearby trajectories diverge/converge/rotate relative to the reference trajectory

 The physical interpretation is that at a non-equilibrium point, you're sitting on a "moving platform" (the flow $F(\boldsymbol{\theta}_0)$) and watching how nearby trajectories behave relative to you.
-The matrix $M$ tells you whether they come closer, move away, or rotate around you as you all flow together.}
+The matrix $M$ tells you whether they come closer, move away, or rotate around you as you all flow together.

+**Analogy—cycling peloton:** Think of a cycling race where you're riding in the peloton (the main pack).
+The peloton as a whole races down the road (this is the drift, $F$).
+But if you're one rider in the pack, you notice the riders around you aren't just moving forward, they're moving *relative* to you: some drift closer (drafting behind you), some pull ahead, some fall back, some move laterally to find better position.
+A group of riders might even break away from the pack entirely, showing a bifurcation.
+The matrix $M$ describes exactly these relative dynamics: it tells you how nearby riders (trajectories) move with respect to you as you all race forward together.}

 \slides{
 **Equilibrium vs Non-Equilibrium**